1. Check the deadlines

 5. Activate your UvAnetID

 After submitting your enrolment application in Studielink, you will receive an email with your UvAnetID.
-Follow the instructions in the email to activate your ID, as you will need it to for UvA Matching.
+Follow the instructions in the email to activate your ID, as you will need it to complete your UvA application and to register for UvA Matching.

 Please note: after submitting your enrolment request in Studielink, it may take up to 48 hours before you receive your UvAnetID, so make sure to register in Studielink at least 1 week before the application deadline.